 The best pencils overall

 Point type: Medium

 + Easy to sharpen

 We'll start with the best of the best.
 These round-barrelled pencils from Castle Arts are the best coloured pencils available today, for most purposes.

 With a soft-touch finish, they're a first-rate choice for blending and layering, comfortable to use over long periods and produce smooth, creamy hues.
 They stay sharp for longer than most coloured pencils, too.

 They come in a protective, fabric zip-around case, and there's a tutorial that teaches you how to draw the picture on the front of the box.
-Plus, handily, the colours are clearly labelled so you don't have to spend a lot of time trying to find the right one.
-Overall then, these coloured pencils are difficult to beat.
+Plus the colours are clearly labelled so you don't have to spend time trying to find the right one.
+These coloured pencils are superb.

 If you travel a lot, these water-soluble coloured pencils are a great option.
 With break-resistant tips and 4mm leads, they're less likely to shatter if dropped.
 And they come in a nice sturdy, double-hinged tin, making them easy to transport.